Web-ja-hybridiohjelmoinnin-kotitehtavat/APODAPP/README.md

 ### Astronomy Picture of the Day:

 - View the latest Astronomy Picture of the Day on the main screen.
-- Tap on the image view it in modal.
+- Tap on the image to view it in modal.
+- Save images by longpressing the image.

 ### Archive: